 National Application Process

-The national deadline is February 2, 2021.
+The national deadline is typically early February (not posted for 2022 yet).
 All students must meet the campus deadline in order to be eligible for endorsement by the national deadline.
 Learn more about the Truman Scholarship including details about the program, requirements for applicants, and application tips for interested students.